LaunchCodeEducation/java-web-dev-curriculum/content/authentication/next-steps/bonus-module/user-roles-privileges/_index.md

-Similar to our `Privilege` model, we need to create a `Role` model that inherits from `AbstractEntity` and defines a field `String name`, along with a constructor, getter/setter, and `toString` method.
+Similar to our `Privilege` model, we need to create a `Role` model that inherits from `AbstractEntity` and defines a field `String name`, along with the constructors, getter/setter, and `toString` method.

 Create the `Role` class within your `models` package.